Wonkers0/DFSpigot/compiling_tutorial.md

 `<intelliJ install directory>/IdeaProjects/<project name>/target/`

 **The jar name is based off of the artifactId and version tags in your pom.xml** `(<artifactId>-<version>)`

-## Compiling for Gradle 🐘
-(TODO: Publish dependencies and project setup instructions for gradle.)